This program qualifies for up to $8,000 in tuition assistance.

 Medical and laboratory terminology, an anatomy of the circulatory systems, interpersonal communication, laboratory safety, legal guidelines and professional skills will be covered and you can quickly complete the 10 credit hour program by taking three courses in two semesters.

-0%3 Year Graduate Placement Rate for Graduate Respondents
+Graduate Placement Rates for Graduate Respondents

 Phlebotomists obtain blood specimens promptly, efficiently and safely.
 Phlebotomists typically work in hospital clinical laboratories, out-patient labs, physician's offices, donor centers, pharmaceutical firms, research institutions, hospices, public health clinics and many other venues, both civilian and military.
 As integral members of the health care team, phlebotomists must be well trained in all aspects of specimen collection and transport.
 They also must maintain high standards of professionalism and compassion while interacting with patients and their families.